Chapter 69 BWV 161 Komm, du süsse Todesstunde

 The closing chorale, presumably familiar to everyone, is somewhat disguised by the nature of its arrangement.
 It is presented, as expected, in four parts with the strings doubling, but its whole character is changed by the recorder obbligato melody.

-In fact it serves to remind us that, welcoming though the grave might be, the body is, nonetheless, consumed by worms and the process of death is still one which has the capacity to perturb us.
-Or did Bach intend this extraordinary melody to depict the sins of earth from which we know, through faith, we still have the capacity to transcend?
+In fact it serves to remind us that, welcoming though the grave might be, the body is, nonetheless, consumed by worms and the notion and process of death both retain the capacity to perturb us.
+Or did Bach intend this extraordinary melody to depict the sins of earth which, we are assured, we have the capacity to transcend through faith?
 The theme of the text is quite definite----though the body will decay, the spirit shall be transfigured and shine like the sun ----it shall live in heavenly bliss and death can do it no harm.

 Copyright: J Mincham 2010.
 Revised 2012 and 2014.